The best dog treats for training: Tried and tested by Idris the whippet

 How to choose the right dog treat

-Number 4, it should have as environmentally sustainable as possible.
+- It should be as environmentally sustainable as possible.
 And that includes the packaging.

-Looking after your dog's tummy is well in good, but make sure you've got your pooch's health covered with our best pet insurance.
+Looking after your dog's tummy is all well and good, but make sure you've got your pooch's health covered with our best pet insurance.

 Why not buy a new dog coat to keep your pet warm and dry during walks and training sessions?
 See our guide to the very best dog coats you can buy online, or browse our favourite dog boots.